theforeman/puppet-foreman/README.md

 ### Foreman version compatibility notes

 For Foreman 1.16 or older, please use the 9.x release series of this module.
+The parameters `locations_enabled`, `organizations_enabled` and `authentication`
+will only have any affect on Foreman 1.20 or older, in newer versions these settings have been removed.

 ## Types and providers